 McClay Professor and Reader in Experimental Cancer Medicine,

 This Masters can be taken by students wishing to intercalate following the third year medical or dental examinations.
 The School are offering competitive Intercalated Scholarships (up to 10 awards) to complete this Masters programme.
 The Scholarships, up to the value of £6,500 each and will cover the Tuition Fees and a Bursary.

-- must be a registered medical or dental students at Queen’s University.
+- Students must be a registered medical or dental students at Queen’s University.

-- must have successfully completed, or be due to complete, third year medical or dental examinations on the first attempt with an overall classification of a 2.1
+- Must have successfully completed, or be due to complete, third year medical or dental examinations on the first attempt with an overall classification of a 2.1

 - Must have applied online to undertake the Bioinformatics & Computational Genomics, Clinical Anatomy, MPH or the MRes as intercalated degrees by April 2014.

-- the scholarships will be competitive and will be awarded on the basis of academic rankings used to calculate distinctions at the end of Year 2.
+- The scholarships will be competitive and will be awarded on the basis of academic rankings used to calculate distinctions at the end of year two.

 - You will automatically be considered for one of the Intercalated Scholarships using the above criteria.